Leaderboard

 5 points

-According to https://www.check-mot.service.gov.uk/ the 1947 1389cc Rover is black?
-Black cars matter.5 points
+3. According to https://www.check-mot.service.gov.uk/ the 1947 1389cc Rover is black?
+Black cars matter.

 4 points

-A few weeks ago I lost a filling in one of my teeth.
+5. A few weeks ago I lost a filling in one of my teeth.
 A lower canine or pre molar tooth before the molar teeth.
 Must have been root filled as it caused no pain.
 Due to lockdown just left it as it was not bothering me.
 Yesterday eating a crusty cob something must have broken as I finished up with a Needle like point on the remnants of the tooth that was piercing my tongue and very uncomfortable to say the least.
 Rang the dentist who did answer but only taking extreme emergencies if your lucky and this wasn’t considered one.
-Spent an uncomfortable night and this morning got the Dremel and a small3 points
+Spent an uncomfortable night and this morning got the Dremel and a small

 2 points